 Speak with the other drivers involved and get contact information for each.
 You will also want to secure the insurance information for those involved in the accident.
 In a multi-car accident, you will want to exchange insurance information with each driver.

 Never say anything that can be construed as taking blame.
 Don’t tell another driver you are sorry, that you didn’t see the light turn red or that an animal darted out in front of you.
 Do not say anything.
 Don’t talk to the passengers in your car or witnesses regarding the accident either.
 You can speak with your passengers once you get home.

 Give your insurance agent a call even if you don’t believe you were at fault.
 This is a requirement if you’ve been involved in an accident.
 Keep in mind, however, that the only information you need to present are the facts.

 6. Speak to an Attorney

 Accidents involving Uber and Lyft can be complicated.
 The driver’s insurance company may refuse to pay out any claims for your injuries and the ride-sharing companies may refuse as well.
 You could very well end up having to fight for a settlement in court.
 Most attorneys offer free consultations so speaking with a professional regarding your options won’t cost you anything.

 Make sure that you seek medical attention even if you don’t believe you are injured.
 Some injuries show up days later and if you didn’t seek treatment immediately following your accident, a good defense attorney or insurance agent could argue that your injuries were not a result of the accident.
 If you fail to seek medical attention, you may have effectively ruined your personal injury case before it even started.

-If you are injured in an accident with an Uber or Lyft driver in Fort Lauderdale, reach out to our team of personal injury attorneys.
+If you are injured in an accident with an Uber or Lyft driver, reach out to our team of personal injury attorneys.
 A member of our team will help you schedule your free consultation.
 We can help you determine whether a lawsuit is appropriate and which steps you should take next.
 Call our office today.